CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 {{< section "/architecture/components/multi-server.md" >}}

 {{% alert title="Note" %}}
-CORTEX v7.2 component descriptions are not covered in this guide.
+{{< ctx >}} v7.2 component descriptions are not covered in this guide.
 See separate v7.2 documentation for more information.
 {{% /alert %}}

 ## Possible Architectures

-CORTEX Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
+{{< ctx >}} Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
 They each require a different set of back-end components to be installed.
 Innovation can be added to a v7.2 installation by using the existing hardware containing v7.2 components, using new hardware or a combination of the two.
 The only components shared by both Innovation and v7.2 are Gateway and its databases.

 The installation process is the same, regardless of which architecture is used; [Recommended][], [Minimum][] or [Alternative][].
 The only difference is the [Hardware Requirements][], which will be greater for existing machines as they need more resources to run more components.